apps/web/application.rb module Web class Application < Hanami::Application configure do # ... assets do # compile true, enabled by default end end configure :production do assets do compile false end end end end

 apps/web/vendor/assets and all its subdirectories.

-Hanami looks recursively to the assets sources.
+Hanami looks recursively through the asset sources.
 In order to NOT accidentally disclose sensitive files like secrets or source code, please make sure that these sources directories ONLY contain web assets.

-Third party gems can be maintained by developers who want to bring frontend frameworks support to Hanami.
+Third party gems can be maintained by developers who want to bring frontend framework support to Hanami.

 Let's say we want to build an

 % tree . # ... ├── lib │ └── hanami │ ├── emberjs │ │ ├── dist │ │ │ ├── ember.js │ │ │ └── ember.min.js │ │ └── version.rb │ └── emberjs.rb ├── hanami-emberjs.gemspec # ...

 We put only the assets that we want to serve in an arbitrary directory.

 Then we add it to

 # lib/hanami/emberjs.rb require 'hanami/assets' module Hanami module Emberjs require 'hanami/emberjs/version' end end Hanami::Assets.sources << __dir__ + '/emberjs/source'